 Slow Down: Volvo Will Limit Its Cars' Top Speeds To 112 MPH

 The days of underground Volvo drag races are limited.
-No more will practical station wagons meet on empty streets at midnight, drivers revving their engines and eyeing the finish line with steely intent.
+No more will practical station wagons meet on empty streets at midnight, drivers revving their engines and eyeing the finish line with steely intent, Birkenstocks slamming down on gas pedals.

 OK, so the Swedish carmaker isn't precisely known for making hot rods.
 Still, its S90 sedans or V90 hatchbacks can hit top speeds north of 150 miles per hour, if you pay for the maximum horsepower — that's according to the manufacturer's specs.